lwjohnst86/nefa-code/doc/manuscript.md

 low group) was 1.2% in the low group,
 97.8% in the middle group, and
-11.9% in the high group (the distribution of the groupings based on the components from PLS-DA are shown in Supplemental Figure S  5).
+11.9% in the high group (the distribution of the groupings based on the components from PLS-DA are shown in ESM Fig.  5).
-The loadings plot of the NEFA composition against the extracted PLS-DA components is shown in Supplemental Figure S  6 and is used to identify fatty acids that contribute the most explained variance to the beta-cell function groupings.
+The loadings plot of the NEFA composition against the extracted PLS-DA components is shown in ESM Fig.  6 and is used to identify fatty acids that contribute the most explained variance to the beta-cell function groupings.
 However, because of the high rate of misclassification, no meaningful predictive information can be extracted even if any NEFA does